ryan-j-h/ej-app/README.md

-# Exploring Patterns of Environmental Justice: Mapping Pollution, Race, and Income Data
+# Exploring Patterns of Environmental Injustice: Mapping Pollution, Race, and Income Data

 Link to App: https://ryan-j-h.shinyapps.io/Explore-EJ/

 ## Introduction

-Cases of environmental injustice frequently derive from a minority or low-income population being disproportionately exposed to pollution or another environmental hazard.
+Cases of environmental injustices frequently present as a minority or low-income population being disproportionately exposed to pollution or another environmental hazard.

 This app aims to provide a simple tool with which one can begin to explore how pollution, as measured by the EPA's Risk Screening Environmental Indicators tool, may correspond with demographic characteristics of race and income, as measured by the American Community Survey.

 ## About the App